A Small Ship Cruise through The Inside Passage

 We’ll have breakfast underway as we leave Desolation Sound for the Gulf Islands.
 We’ll be watching for killer whales and porpoises as we make our way to our evening’s anchorage.
 If the tides and currents are right, there might even be time for a ride on the Hummingbird Pub Bus once we arrive in Montegue Harbour.

 Montegue Harbour to Bellingham

 We’ll be leaving Canada and entering the US at Roche Harbor on San Juan Island.
 After clearing customs, there will be time to explore Roche Harbor’s shops, gardens and outdoor sculpture garden.
-Once back on board we’ll make our way though the scenic San Juan Islands to Bellingham where we’ll arrive around 5pm at our dock in Squalicum Harbor.
+Once back on board we’ll make our way through the scenic San Juan Islands to Bellingham where we’ll arrive around 5pm at our dock in Squalicum Harbor.